-Note: Should you want to change a single shape within the group, select the group and then click on an individual shape to change its individual properties.
+- Should you want to change a single shape within the group, select the group and then click on an individual shape to change its individual properties.
 This is shown in Figure 8.

-Shapes are very versatile and extremely useful devices for giving your spreadsheets more visual impact and allowing users to navigate around your workbook using hyper-links or to run code by pressing buttons.
+Shapes are very useful and versatile elements for making spreadsheets with visual impact.
+Shapes allow users to navigate around your workbook using hyperlinks, or run code at the click of a button.

-Many thanks for reading; I hope you found this article useful and informative.
+I hope you found this article useful and informative.
 Please leave any comments, questions, or concerns below.

 © 2013 Robbie C Wilson